On the Optimal Rate of Convergence for Translation-Invariant 1D Quantum Walks

 \section{Introduction}

-Quantum walks have since their introduction \cite{Ambainisetal.2001} attracted a lot of attention as an experimentally realizable platform with many applications, e.g., for search algorithms in quantum computing \cite{Ambainis.2007,Lovettetal.2010,Portugal.2013}.
-Particular emphasis has been put on their analogy to the classical random walk, where the main computational advantage of the quantum walk is the ballistic propagation of information.
+Quantum walks have since their introduction \cite{Ambainisetal.2001} attracted a lot of attention as an experimentally realizable platform \cite{Peretsetal.2008,Karskietal.2009,Schreiberetal.2010,Genskeetal.2013} with many applications, e.g., for search algorithms in quantum computing \cite{Ambainis.2007,Lovettetal.2010,Portugal.2013,Montanaro.2016} or quantum simulation \cite{AspuruGuzikWalther.2012,Childs.2009}.
+Particular emphasis has been put on the analogy of quantum walks to the classical random walk, where the main computational advantage of the quantum walk is the ballistic propagation of information.
 Especially, analogous results to the classical central limit theorem have by now been established in various settings with versatile mathematical approaches, see for example \cite{Konno.2002,GrimmettJansonScudo.2004,Konno.2005b,AhlbrechtVogtsWernerWerner.2011,SunadaTate.2012,Suzuki.2016,Wada.2020} and references therein.

 Surprisingly, apart from the recent work \cite{CedzichJoyeWerner2.2025}, global error bounds for the approach to the asymptotic position distribution in the setting of quantum walks have not been studied, to our knowledge.
 In that article, the authors prove exponential decay of quantum information outside of the convex hull of the propagation region.
 A local error bound, {except for a thin layer around the boundary of the propagation region}, was further derived in \cite{SunadaTate.2012}.
 The absence of global error estimates stands in strong contrast to the celebrated Berry--Esseen theorem for the classical random walk \cite{Berry.1941,Esseen.1945}.
 In this article, we fill this gap and prove a Berry--Esseen type theorem for one-dimensional translation-invariant quantum walks.